Free and Inexpensive Ways to Earn Radiation and Fluoroscopy CME Credits

-Fluoroscopy is a branch of medical imaging that uses continuous X-rays beams to provide a real-time examination of tissue, bone and other body structures.
-Because of potential health risks due to increased radiation exposure, the field is highly regulated to ensure the safety of patients and staff.
+Dynamic or real-time examination of bone, tissue and other body structures is accomplished through the use of fluoroscopy.
+There is the potential of health risks because of increased radiation exposure, therefore fluoroscopic procedures are highly regulated to ensure the safety of patients and staff.
 The state of California requires healthcare providers who operate or supervise fluoroscopy radiation to earn CME (Continuing Medical Education) credits in order to renew and maintain medical licenses, permits, and certifications.
-Earning CME credits can be costly, and for some, the expense is a hardship.
-Scrubs Continuing Education offers ways you can earn inexpensive fluoroscopy CME credits.
+Sometimes finding CME credits in fluoroscopy can be a challenge.
+Scrubs Continuing Education offers inexpensive fluoroscopy CME credits.

 About CME Requirements

-CME (Continuing Medical Education) refers to activities that help “maintain, develop, or increase the knowledge, skills, and professional performance and relationships…” of healthcare providers across many disciplines.
+CME (Continuing Medical Education) refers to activities or courses that help the healthcare professional maintain, develop, or increase the knowledge, skills, and professional performance and relationships of healthcare providers across many disciplines.
 Anyone who provides or supervises healthcare and medical services must meet the CME requirements, including physicians, surgeons, podiatrists, physician assistants, and nurses.
-California fluoroscopy licenserequirements also apply to supervisors of diagnostic/medical centers, and the technologists who operate the equipment and diagnostic machines, to earn CME credits.
+California fluoroscopy license requirements also apply to supervisors of diagnostic/medical centers, and the radiologic technologists who operate the equipment and diagnostic machines, to earn CME credits.

 According to the California Department of Health, CME credits are required to renew medical licenses, certifications, and permits in radiologic technology and fluoroscopy (Title 17, California Code of Regulations, section 30403).
 The regulations apply to any healthcare or medical professional who provides, supervises, operates or recommends fluoroscopic testing.